Cardenas J. Alban

 Cardenas J. Alban (born 1975) is a former Staff Sergeant in the United States Army from Inglewood, California who was convicted of the murder of Qassim Hassan, a sixteen-year-old Iraqi.
 The teenager was found with severe abdominal injuries and burns, and the shooting was described as a "mercy killing."
 Alban was sentenced to one year's confinement, demoted to Private and given a bad conduct discharge.
 Johnny M. Horne Jr. pleaded guilty in the same case.
+The murder occurred in August 2004, and the guilty plea followed in October 2004.